 When the foaming stops, rinse the glass with clean water and dry with a squeegee or microfiber cloth.

-Tips to Keep Hard Water Stains Away Longer
+Additional Tips for Handling Hard Water Stains

 - After showers or when cleaning any type of glass, dry the surfaces completely to prevent hard water spots from forming.